Introduction to Web Testing Application

 With mobile internet usage and transactions on the rise, you need to make sure that your website is compatible with mobile browsers.
 Open, operate, and transact on your website through the mobile browsers that your target audience is likely to use and resolve any compatibility issues.

 Another thing to check for is printing compatibility.
 Check to see if the page graphics, alignment, fonts and other elements are printed properly if you give a page printing command.
 Of course, given that printing is not done very often, this particular compatibility test is not as important as the other two below.

 This particular compatibility test is the most important and influential part one, and perhaps even the most important form of web application testing tools.
 Some web testing applications depend a lot on browser types, and different browsers have their own configurations and settings.
 Your website has to be compatible with all these changing settings and configurations.

 There could be some parts or features of a website that may not work well or at all when accessed on certain operating systems.
 This is because new web testing application and development technologies like graphic designs, different APIs, and interface calls may not be available in every operating system.
-This can hamper user experience or security of your website.
-To avoid such situations, test your website on various operating systems, including Windows, Linux, Mac, Solaris and different OS flavors.
+This can hamper user experience or the security of your website.
+To avoid such situations, test your website on various operating systems, including Windows, Linux, Mac, Solaris, and different OS flavors.